What is digital planning?

 What is digital planning?
 Digital planning is using a digital version of a traditional paper planner.
 A digital planner is created from a PDF that mimics a paper planner.
 It mimics the look of a paper planner, but it’s waaay better!
 It sounds simple.
 And it is!

 A digital planner looks just like a paper planner, but you can access it from your digital resources including: Phone, iPad and Computer.
 We can simplify all the planning you do on pieces of paper, in notebooks, on the wall calendar.
+If you curiosity is peaked and you want to know what a digital planner is, make sure you check out this post “What is a digital Planner“.

 No more spending hours of time obsessively planning only to lose that precious scrap filled with wonderful ideas and plans.